-The Louis Berger Group, Inc. completed a ridership and revenue study with an independent peer review for AAF in 2015.
+WSP Global, Inc., formerly the Louis Berger Group, Inc., completed a ridership and revenue study with an independent peer review for Brightline in 2015.
 Conclusions from their study reveal that the proposed passenger rail service will not affect freight capacity in the rail corridor.
-Further, their analysis also estimates an immaterial impact upon Turnpike traffic as the result of auto diversion to AAF rail service.
-Based on route and fare assumptions outlined in the AAF study, AECOM also estimated the impact of AAF on the Turnpike System to be minimal.
+Further, their analysis also estimates an immaterial impact upon Turnpike traffic as the result of auto diversion to this rail service.
+Based on route and fare assumptions outlined in the study, AECOM also estimated the impact of ridership on the Turnpike System to be minimal.
+Prior to the impacts of the COVID-19 pandemic, Brightline released its results through November 2019.
+Ridership for 2019 was less than 900,000 riders, with November 2019 the highest month on record, at 100,000 riders or about 3,000 riders each day.
+On March 25, 2020, Brightline suspended service in reaction to the COVID-19 pandemic.
+While train service remains suspended at this time, Brightline expects to resume operations by the end of 2021.

 FDOT operates the SunRail commuter rail line in Central Florida.
 SunRail is a 61-mile planned commuter rail project traversing four counties in Central Florida (Volusia, Seminole, Orange and Osceola).
-Phase One, a 32-mile segment between DeBary in Volusia County and Southeast Orlando in Orange County that include 12 stations, began operations in April 2014.
-According to FDOT, a future 29-mile extension (Phase Two) will expand the rail system north to Deland (Phase 2 north) and south through the City of Kissimmee in Osceola County to the Poinciana area (Phase 2 south) adding five additional rail stations.
-In September 2015, a federal grant was approved for the 17-mile southern extension to the Poinciana area, including four stations.
-Accordingly, in July 2018, this extension commenced operations.
-Based on a review of FDOT's current planned north-south rail alignment, and the station locations for SunRail as compared to the northwest to southeast alignment of the Turnpike Mainline through Central Florida, it is determined that the geographic area served by the two different transportation modes is sufficiently separated to result in negligible traffic impacts along the Turnpike Mainline.
+Phase 1, a 32-mile segment between DeBary in Volusia County and Southeast Orlando in Orange County that include 12 stations, began operations in April 2014.
+In September 2015, a federal grant was approved for the 17-mile southern extension to the Poinciana area, including four new stations (Phase 2 South).
+In July 2018, this extension commenced operations, expanding the rail system south through the City of Kissimmee to the Poinciana area in Osceola County.
+The proposed 12-mile Sunrail Phase 2 North extension from DeBary to Deland in Volusia County remains under development and is expected to start construction in late 2021, with an expected opening in 2024.
+Based on Sunrail's north-south rail alignment, and its station locations as compared to the northwest to southeast alignment of the Turnpike Mainline through Central Florida, it is determined that the geographic area served by the two different transportation modes is sufficiently separated to result in negligible traffic impacts along the Turnpike Mainline.